They won’t ever be hiring me as a title writer.

 We also got our aura read there!

-Well, I think that is what happened.
+At least I think that is what happened.

-Something like that….basically it is this cool contraption that tells us what is missing in our bodies.
+Basically, it is this cool contraption that tells us what is missing in our bodies.

 This past weekend, the four of us plus one of Anna’s friends headed up over the border to Wisconsin for an overnight getaway in the form of skiing and snow tubing near Green Bay.